davidpsharp/baby/README.md

 If you just want to quickly run the simulator in a browser, visit [manchesterbaby.com](https://manchesterbaby.com) and follow the 3 step [quick start guide](docs/quick-start-guide.md) to get started.

 You can also download the [latest release](https://github.com/davidpsharp/baby/releases) and run it offline as a desktop application.
 It is available as a standalone Windows or macOS app with an in-built Java Runtime so there is nothing for you to configure.

-If you are on another platform such as Linux, you can download the Java Jar file which requires an existing Java Runtime to be installed, version 8 or later.
+If you are on another platform such as Linux, you can download the Java .jar file which requires an existing Java Runtime to be installed, version 8 or later.

 Or you can build the simulator yourself from source code...